Radio Free Europe

 Dodik, leader of the largest political party in Republika Srpska, the Alliance of Independent Social Democrats (SNSD), has previously said that the draft law is based on the U.S. Foreign Agents Registration Act (FARA).

-U.S. officials have argued that Russia uses its foreign agents law to silence dissent and discourage the free exchange of ideas and have said there is there "no equivalence" between Russia’s foreign agents law and the U.S. FARA.
+U.S. officials have argued that Russia uses its "foreign agents" law to silence dissent and discourage the free exchange of ideas and have said there is there "no equivalence" between Russia's "foreign agents" law and the U.S. FARA.

-Civil society organizations in Republika Srpska claim that the proposed foreign agents law has more in common with the Russian law than the U.S. FARA.
+Civil society organizations in Republika Srpska claim that the proposed law has more in common with the Russian law than the U.S. FARA.
 They also said is about "establishing supervision and total control over the work of civil society."

 According to the registry of associations and foundations, Bosnia has about 25,600 NGOs, including 7,500 based in Republika Srpska.
 There is no data on how many of them are financed from abroad.